vwillyams/garbage-ECSJobDemos/Documentation/content/custom_job_types.md

 #if ENABLE_UNITY_COLLECTIONS_CHECKS
     AtomicSafetyHandle m_Safety;
     // The dispose sentinel tracks memory leaks.
 It is a managed type so it is cleared to null when scheduling a job
-    // The job cannot dispose the container, and no one else can dispose it until the job has run so it is ok to not pass it along
+    // The job cannot dispose the container, and no one else can dispose it until the job has run, so it is ok to not pass it along
-    // This attribute is required, without it this native container cannot be passed to a job since that would give the job access to a managed object
+    // This attribute is required, without it this NativeContainer cannot be passed to a job; since that would give the job access to a managed object
     [NativeSetClassTypeToNullOnSchedule]
     DisposeSentinel m_DisposeSentinel;
 #endif